This API is a HTTP-based REST API with predictable resource URIs. The API accepts and returns data encoded in YAML or JSON.

 field x-operation

-, that controls how the object is updated.
-It
+, that controls how the object is updated,

 can have the following values: